-French lawmakers have just voted to ban short domestic flights.
-This sounds drastic, but the practical implications are fairly limited.
+In April 2021, French lawmakers voted to ban short domestic flights.
+This law will finally be going into effect in the coming days, causing airlines to cancel some routes.
+While this no doubt sounds drastic, the practical implications are fairly limited.

 France’s ban on domestic flights

-Last night, French lawmakers voted to ban domestic flight routes that can be covered by train in under 2hr30min.
+As of April 2022, France will ban domestic flights for routes that could be covered in under 2hr30min by train.
 This is an effort by the government to lower carbon emissions from air travel.
-This vote was made by the National Assembly, but there will be two more sets of votes before this is formally approved.
+This vote was made by the National Assembly, and then there were two more sets of votes before this was formally approved.

-As France’s Industry Minister, Agnes Pannier-Runacher, described this update:
+As France’s Industry Minister, Agnes Pannier-Runacher, described this update at the time:

 “We know that aviation is a contributor of carbon dioxide and that because of climate change we must reduce emissions.
 Equally, we must support our companies and not let them fall by the wayside.”

-France has been considering all kinds of measures to reduce emissions from aviation.
-For example, last September I wrote about how the country was considering adding the world’s highest aviation eco-tax, which could be 400 EUR one-way for long haul business class flights.
+France had been considering all kinds of measures to reduce emissions from aviation.
+For example, in September 2020 I wrote about how the country was considering adding the world’s highest aviation eco-tax, which could be 400 EUR one-way for long haul business class flights.

 Other ideas under consideration included banning flights where there are train connections of less than four hours, and even banning the construction of new airports and expansion of existing airports.